gfargo/fargo-flags/README.md

   - Yes.
 Your flags follow the same patterns; remove the CLI and maintain the registry manually.
 - Does it require a build step?
   - No. The registry uses checked-in static imports that your app consumes directly.

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues or pull requests on GitHub.
-For larger changes, file an issue first to discuss scope and approach.

-## 📄 Licensing

-MIT — see `LICENSE` in the repository.

 ## 📁 Project Structure